easttennesseecc-star/Q-Top-Dog-IDE/TIER_COMPARISON_CHART.md

-# Updated Q-IDE Tier Feature Comparison
+# Updated Top Dog Tier Feature Comparison

 ## THE PROBLEM YOU IDENTIFIED